frankthelen/rools/README.md

 };
 ```

 One last thing.
-Look at the following example.
+Look at the example below.
 Rools will treat the two premises (`when`) as identical.
 This is because `value` is a reference which is *not* evaluated at registration time (`Rools.register()`).
 Later on, at evaluation time (`Rools.evaluate()`), both rules are clearly identical.